- Home

 aka: Model Fine-Tuning, Transfer Learning

-Taking a pre-trained AI model and training it further on your specific data to make it better at your particular task.
+Taking a pre-trained AI model and training it further on your specific data to make it better at your particular task or adopt a specific style.

 G